-The Responsible Enterprise has been added to your bookmarks.
+The Responsible Enterprise has been saved

 Accelerating growth of corporate interest in ESG issues suggests that a new era of the responsible enterprise may be here to stay.